Why Buy MCB | MCB Switch – Miniature Circuit Breaker?

 Tripping Curve of an MCB:-

 Type C-These are normally used for high inductive loads where switching surges are high such as small motors and fluorescent lighting.
-They are able to trip five to ten times its rated current.
+They are able to trip five to ten times their rated current.

 Type D-These trip instantly from ten to twenty-five times and are used in heavy industrial facilities such as factories using large winding motors, X-ray machines, or compressors.